 Provision of child regulatory bodies — the CDA and CISOCA

-Homes and places of safety are continually monitored to ensure that they are being operated for children’s safety and security.
+Continuous monitoring of homes and places of safety ensures that they are being operated for children’s safety and security.

-Approximately 15% of the children in Jamaica are living in extreme poverty, with roughly 73,000 of them being Orphans who have either lost one or both parents.
-These children have been exposed to abuse, abandonment, neglect and violence at an early age so they are placed in homes that provide them with the necessary support that will aid their growth and development.
+Approximately 15% of the children in Jamaica live in extreme poverty, with roughly 73,000 of them being orphans who have either lost one or both parents.
+Unfortunately, many of these children have been exposed to abuse, abandonment, neglect, and violence at an early age.
+And so, they are placed in homes that provide them with the necessary support to aid their growth and development.

-Even though Jamaica is a developing country, the risk of exploitation and abuse are lowered with the help of these government bodies.
-They ensure that the child care and protection act is fully enforced at the homes.
-Once you visit the Orphanages in Jamaica, you will get a better understanding of some of the issues affecting the children at these facilities.
+Even though Jamaica is a developing country, the risk of exploitation and abuse is lowered with these government bodies’ help.
+They ensure that the childcare and protection act is fully enforced at the homes.
+Once you visit the childcare facilities in Jamaica, you will better understand some of the issues affecting the children at these facilities.

 Jamaica has a burning desire for more volunteers to assist with the care of infants and children.
-You can make a significant difference in their lives by offering your support to help them live in a safe, secure and nurturing environment.
+So, you can make a significant difference in their lives by offering your support to help them live in a safe, secure, and nurturing environment.

 But what makes your visit to a Jamaican Orphanage any different?

-Under the cover of ‘volunteering’, predators travel abroad to exploit children and use them to satisfy their own perverted desires.
-These facilities are often targeted and become a haven for activities such as, child trafficking, pedophilia, exploitation and abuse.
+Under the cover of ‘volunteering,’ predators travel abroad to exploit children and use them to satisfy their perverted desires.
+Consequently, these facilities are often targeted and become a haven for child trafficking, pedophilia, exploitation, and abuse.

-The negative publicity surrounding volunteering abroad at orphanages has been growing rapidly in recent times.
-Even though the foreign volunteers are needed to offer donations and the much needed support, many local people have become suspicious of their ulterior motives.
-Supervision is therefore necessary to help reduce those who have hidden agendas.
+The negative publicity surrounding volunteering abroad with children has been growing rapidly in recent times.
+Even though foreign volunteers are needed to offer donations and much-needed support, many local people have become suspicious of their ulterior motives.
+As a result, supervision is, therefore, necessary to help reduce those who have hidden agendas.

 Proper Management of Your Donations

-Have you ever given a donation to an institution or someone and wondered if it really benefitted them?
-Well sad to say, many of the donations offered to some of the Orphanages in these developing countries sometimes do not even reach the children.
-The gifts presented are even taken away and sold elsewhere for profit.
+Have you ever donated to an institution or someone and wondered if it really benefited them?
+Well, sad to say, many of the donations offered to some of the childcare facilities in these developing countries sometimes do not even reach the children.
+In some cases, the gifts presented are even taken away and sold elsewhere for profit.

 Wondering What You Could Do To Help?

 Helping does not always have to be monetary.
-Orphanage volunteers play an important role in helping to give children proper nutrition, an education, care and the freedom to simply be a child.
+Orphanage volunteers play an important role in giving children proper nutrition, education, care, and the freedom to simply be children.